AlexGuo43/MobileCode-vscode-extension/README.md

 ## How It Works

-1. Files are stored as private GitHub Gists
+1. Files are synced to your MobileCode backend account
-2. Each file gets its own Gist for granular sync control
+2. Each file is stored with checksum verification for data integrity
 3. Timestamp comparison resolves conflicts automatically
 4. Real-time file watching enables automatic syncing
-5. Metadata tracking ensures efficient sync operations
+5. JWT authentication ensures secure communication

 ## Development